Evil6angel/NLP-Labs-BigDataAnalytics/README.md

-# Natural Language Processing Labs – Big Data Analytics
+# Natural Language Processing Labs – MS Big Data Analytics
-This repository contains a collection of five NLP labs completed during my Master of Science in Big Data Analytics at Al Akhawayn University, Morocco.
+This repository contains a series of five NLP labs completed as part of the Natural Language Processing course in the Master of Science in Big Data Analytics program at Al Akhawayn University.
-The labs progressively cover the full spectrum of NLP, from text preprocessing and classic ML models to deep learning architectures and advanced linguistic tasks.
+The labs cover core NLP concepts, from preprocessing to advanced transformer-based architectures.

 ## Repository Structure
 NLP-Labs-BigDataAnalytics/

 │

 ├── Lab01_Preprocessing_Ngrams/